Ductapemaster/gym_calendar/README.md

 - [ ] Configure runs via a file listing the classes you wanted, and what calendars they map to
     - Partially done - class filter is now available in config.py
 - [ ] Create database of gyms with IDs, addresses, etc from the API.
 Add to the gym object for automatic data population
-    - [ ] Add gym selections to config.py
+    - [x] Add gym selections to config.py
 - [ ] Create validation function for config.py and secrets.py
+- [ ] Add ability to adjust time of event by either extending the start time earlier, or end time later (to account for travel, etc)